dreamcatcher-tech/network/Inbox/2024-05-01 0953 data encryption at rest.md

 Then the git structure works on plain files, but the storage is encrypted.

 Add the encryption layer inside of kv_toolbox.

+Layers are required in the database, so that we can do key cycling.
+Layers can be used to do gc and packing for git, but also for rotating keys in the case of compromise.
+When gc is performed, we should rotate the keys anyway.

+Ideally we would have keys that could be set on a per repo basis.
+If each repo had an encrypted .env.vault type of thing, then only authorized actors could read it ?